wlh320/hugo-theme-hulga/README.md

 ## Demo

-build hugo site with configs

 [Demo site](https://v4.zilch40.wang)

 [My Blog](https://blog.zilch40.wang)

 ## Features

-- based on Bulma v1
+- Based on Bulma v1
-- small & fast
+- Small & fast
-- basic functions:
+- Basic functions:
   - category list&term pages
   - tag list&term pages
   - archives pages
-- table of contents (TOC) sidebar
+- Table of contents (TOC) sidebar
+- Modern CSS variables based dark mode
   - `prefers-color-scheme` media support
-- force light/dark mode
+  - force light/dark theme
+- Static search with pagefind
 - PWA support

 ## Install

-1. clone to hugo site themes folder
+1. Clone to hugo site themes folder

     ```bash
     git submodule add https://github.com/wlh320/hugo-theme-hulga.git themes/hulga
     ```

-2. enable it in `config.toml`
+2. Enable it in `config.toml`

     ```
     theme = "hulga"
     ```
     and then config it.

-3. to use `postcss`, you should have hugo extended version installed, then copy `package.json` and `postcss.config.js` to the root of your site folder, then `npm install`
+3. To use `postcss`, you should have hugo extended version installed, then copy `package.json` and `postcss.config.js` to the root of your site folder, then `npm install`.

 4. If your language is not `en` or `zh-cn`, you may need to add i18n files in i18n folder to show some i18n strings in this theme.

 5. Ensure the to put all content in a directory titled "post" for the theme to populate the articles.
 Ex. content\post

 ## Config

+You can check the config of the demo page in `hugo.toml`

 An example of avaliable params: